Rum ration: History

-The practice of compulsorily diluting rum in the proportion of half a pint to one quart of water (1:4) was first introduced in the 1740s by Admiral Edward Vernon (known as Old Grog, because of his habitual grogram cloak).
-The ration was also split into two servings, one between 10 am and noon and the other between 4 and 6 pm.
-In 1795 Navy regulations required adding small quantities of lemon or lime juice to the ration, to prevent scurvy.
-The rum itself was often procured from distillers in Jamaica, Trinidad & Tobago and the British Virgin Islands.
-Rations were cut in half in 1823 and again in half, to the traditional amount, in 1850.
+The practice of compulsorily diluting rum in the proportion of half a pint to one quart of water (1:4) was first introduced in 1740 by Admiral Edward Vernon (known as Old Grog, because of his habitual grogram cloak).
+The ration was split into two servings, one between 10 am and noon and the other between 4 and 6 pm.
+Around 1795, it became practice for ships to carry lemon juice, to prevent scurvy.
+Rations were cut in half in 1824 and again in half, to the traditional amount, one-eighth of an imperial pint (71ml), in 1850.